-We have a standard set of deliverables, outlined in your producer pack; however the key thing is that we receive final delivered episodes eight weeks out from TX to allow us to use the material to cut an on air promo.
+We have a standard set of deliverables, outlined in your producer pack; however the key thing is that we receive final delivered episodes up to twelve weeks out from TX to allow us to use the material to cut an on air promo.

 Every commission is different, and we always aim to deliver the most innovative marketing campaign possible, and so we would also like to discuss with you what else could be possible to help drive viewing.
 For example, behind the scenes clips can create a buzz prior to TX or on-set visits might work as a competition prize for the target audience.